Open House Chicago @ Pullman

 Docent led tours of the exterior and select interior spaces of the Pullman Factory site, incorporating industrial history and preservation/restoration logic.

-Join us in 2015 as Theatre-Hikes moves to the Hotel Florence to stage two more wonderful plays!
+Join us in 2015 as Theatre-Hikes stages two more wonderful plays!
+Our latest one is the War of the Worlds.

 For more information, call 773-660-2341 or E-mail us